superunrelated/PS-BannerToolkit/README.md

 }
 ```

-Replacify will match text layer names in the json file with the data in the json file.
+Replacify will match text layer names in the .psd file with the data in the .json file.

 You can update any value for the TextItem that accepts a boolean, numeric, or string value.